-Form 8843 (1997) Page 2

-Par rt IV P rofessional Athletes 15 competit e name of the charitable sports event(s) in the United States in which you competed duri ion ► 16 Enter the event(s) e name(s) and employer identification number(s) of the charitable organization(s) that benefited from the sports Note: Yo u must attach a statement to verify that all of the net proceeds of the sports event(s) were c tion(s) listed on line 16.
-Par rt V Ir ndividuals With a Medical Condition or Medical Problem 17a the medical condition or medical problem that prevented you from leaving the United S b Enter the date you intended to leave the United States prior to the onset of the medical condition or 7a С Enter the date you actually left the United States ▶ 18 Physician's Statement: I certify t hat , Name of taxpayer ole to leave the United States on the date shown on line 17b because of the medical cod on line 17a and there was no indication that his or her condition or problem was preex • Name of physician or other medical official Physician's or other medical official's address and telephone number Physician's or other medical official's signature Date only are t this here if you filing form by f and with Under penalties of perjury, I declare that I have examined this form and the accompanying attachments, and belief, they are true, correct, and complete.
-Declaration of preparer (other than taxpayer) is based on all inforknowledge. your tax return Your signature Date
+Form 8843 (2001) Page 2 Pa tIV P rofessional Athletes 15 Enter the name of the charitable sports event(s) in the United States in which you competed during 2001 and competition ► 16 Enter the event(s) name(s) and employer identification number(s) of the charitable organization(s) that ber nefited from the sports Note: Yo u must attach a statement to verify that all of the net proceeds of the sports event(s) were cont ion(s) listed on line 16.
+Pa rtV In dividuals With a Medical Condition or Medical Problem 17a the medical condition or medical problem that prevented you from leaving the United State b Enter the date you intended to leave the United States prior to the onset of the medical condition or metration r{a} с Enter the date you actually left the United States ► 18 Physician's Statement: I certify t hat Name of taxpayer was unable to leave the United States on the date shown on line 17b because of the medical condition or medical problem described on line 17a and there was no indication that his or her condition or problem was preexisting.
+Name of physician or other medical official Physician's or other medical official's address and telephone number Physician's or other medical official's signature Date only are this here if you filing form by f and with belief, they are true, correct, and complete.
+Declaration of preparer (other than taxpayer) is based on all information of which the preparer has any knowledge. you retu Your signature Date

-Form 8843 (1997) Page 3
+Form 8843 (2001)